Resource Library

 Based on information developed by National Institute for Occupational Safety and Health (NIOSH), this University of Florida's Environmental Health and Safety website provides guidelines to musculoskeletal injuries associated with agricultural hand work.
 The guidelines are grouped into four major areas: Hand work; hand tools, lifting and stooped work.

 Compiled by the Michigan State University Center for Regional Food Systems, this bibliography offers a foundation for learning and communicating about structural racism in the U.S. food system.
-The 7th edition, released in early 2020, includes includes 250 publications and 29 videos that explore structural racism both across the national system and in specific food system sectors.
-Many of the resources …
+The 11th edition, released in early 2025, includes total of 728 references to peer-reviewed articles, reports, books, videos, and more.

 Image of Erin Shirl Parker